 We walked around the perimeter, admiring what we could see of the statues and stained glass that wasn’t blocked by scaffolding and plastic drapery for remodeling.

 We stayed for quite some time talking to the informative employee at the top and admiring the views.
-I loved the endless rows of brownish red rooftops, compactly squished so close together that the streets in between were nearly invisible.
+I loved the endless rows of brownish red rooftops, compactly squished so close together that the streets in between are nearly invisible.

-Content that we’d seen the best of Bern and grateful we’d had such an intimate experience because of our personal tour from CG, we headed back to the train station for our 30-minute ride back to Fribourg.
 Still warm even late in the evening when we arrived home, we cracked a bottle of chilled Swiss wine we were unable to ship to our friends and toasted them in their absence.
+If you’re anything like us, you’ll have a lot of fun exploring Bern – Switzerland’s city of bears.